ow2-proactive/proactive-examples/README.md

 # How to test locally
 Copy the genarated proactive-examples.zip file to your `Scheduler_Distribution_Path/samples` directory.
 Start your proactive distribution.
 From this point everything should work ok.
-During scheduling startup: the proactive-examples.zip archive will be exatracted to proactive-examples folder.
+During scheduling startup: the proactive-examples.zip archive will be extracted to proactive-examples folder.
 On the next step the special groovy script will automatically push the workflows from proactive-examples folder to Catalog storage.
-If you need to retest the extracting and loading of proactive-examples, please `proactive-examples folder`.
+If you need to retest the extracting and loading of proactive-examples, please remove `proactive-examples folder`.

 # How to add a new package